Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 Investigations and Lawsuits Continue

 As new allegations emerge, law enforcement, the Archdiocese, and civil attorneys continue to investigate the Maryville Academy scandal.
-Survivors and advocacy groups push for greater accountability, arguing that the Catholic Church failed to protect the vulnerable children entrusted to its care.
+Survivors and advocacy groups continue pushing for accountability, arguing that the Catholic Church and facility leadership failed to protect vulnerable children entrusted to their care.

 How Did Abuse at Maryville Academy Continue for So Long?